codahale/veil/docs/src/design.md

 ### Indistinguishable From Random Noise

 Veil messages are entirely indistinguishable from random noise.
-They contain no plaintext metadata, no plaintext ristretto255 elements, no plaintext framing or padding, and have entirely arbitrary lengths.
+They contain no plaintext metadata, no plaintext ristretto255 points, no plaintext framing or padding, and have entirely arbitrary lengths.
 This makes them ideal for distribution via steganographic channels and very resistant to traffic analysis.

 [strobe]: https://strobe.sourceforge.io